Table of Contents

 The RS485/Ethernet converter can be used in two main configurations:

-- Microgrid Configuration: To connect electricity meters distributed across different electrical cabinets on the same site, all interconnected via a local IP network (see Microgrid diagram).
-Only one Climkit Gateway is then required to read all site meters via Modbus TCP.
+• Microgrid configuration: To connect electricity meters distributed in different electrical panels of the same site, all interconnected by a local IP network (see Microgrid diagram).
+A single Climkit Gateway is then sufficient to read all of the site's meters via Modbus TCP.

-- If other providers need to read the same Modbus meters, installing an RS485-Ethernet converter allows for simultaneous read requests, which is not possible on a simple RS485 bus network.
+• In cases where other service providers need to read the same Modbus meters, installing an RS485-Ethernet converter allows simultaneous reading requests, which is not possible on a simple RS485 bus network.

 Standard Ethernet Switch

-To connect additional devices via Ethernet, a switch is necessary.
+To connect additional devices via Ethernet, a switch is required.

 Climkit offers a compact switch that installs directly on a DIN rail, accompanied by a 24V power supply (1 module).

-With its 5 ports, it can connect the photovoltaic inverter, battery monitoring, or other devices.
+With its 5 ports, it allows connecting the photovoltaic inverter, battery monitoring, or other devices.

 PoE Switch